blackbaud/sky-api-addin/README.md

 ```

 #### Navigating the parent page
 The add-in can choose to navigate the parent page based on user ineractions.
 To do so, call `navigate` on the `AddinClient` object.
 This function takes an object argument with property `url` for where to navigate.
+A fully qualified url should be used.

 ```js
 var client = new AddinClient({...});